How To Join A Lodge

 • Is involved in planning & executing District-wide efforts

-• Encourages travel to other lodges for their Lodge meetings or off-night events
+• Encourages travel to other Lodges for their Lodge meetings or off-night events

 Social (Lodge Night)